census-instrumentation/opencensus-go/README.md

     }
     ...

+Configure/modify the default interval between reports of collected data.
+This is a system wide interval and impacts all views.
+The default interval duration is 10 seconds.
+Trying to set an interval with a duration less than a certain minimum (maybe 1s) should have no effect.

+    d := 20 * time.Second
+    stats.SetReportingPeriod(d)

 ### To collect data for on-demand retrieveal
 Even if a view is registered, if it has no subscriber no data for it is collected.
 In order to retrieve data on-demand for view, either the view needs to have at least 1 subscriber or the libray needs to be instructed explicitly to collect collect data for the desired view.